MaxLap/activerecord_follow_assoc/INTRODUCTION.md

 Nested query way: You nest the queries within one another, so you only have to do a single one.
 This usually has better performance since you need to load less records.

-Adding associations way: A third way is possible, creating a custom association using `has_many` with the `:through` option.
+A third way I can think of: creating a custom association using `has_many` with the `:through` option.
 But adding many one-use association like that is noisy, impractical and annoying.
 There is an example in [ALTERNATIVES_PROBLEMS.md](ALTERNATIVES_PROBLEMS.md).

 Each of those ways have problems or weaknesses: